- 28

 |---|---|---|

-JDK 26 may not be an LTS release, but features like HTTP/3 and AOT Caching are things organizations should start testing today.
+JDK 26 may not be LTS, but features like HTTP/3 and AOT Caching are something organizations should start testing today.
 When these features reach the next LTS, organizations that prepared in advance will upgrade seamlessly.

 - Saeree ERP Team

-JDK 26 arrives with 10 JEPs covering performance (HTTP/3, AOT Caching, G1 GC), security (PEM Encodings, Final Fields), and developer experience (Structured Concurrency, Pattern Matching).
-While not an LTS release, many features directly impact enterprise middleware.
-Organizations should start testing in staging environments today to prepare for future upgrades.
+JDK 26 comes with 10 JEPs covering performance (HTTP/3, AOT Caching, G1 GC), security (PEM Encodings, Final Fields), and Developer Experience (Structured Concurrency, Pattern Matching).
+Although not an LTS release, many features directly impact enterprise Middleware systems.
+Start testing in your Staging Environment today to prepare for future upgrades.

-The Saeree ERP team is ready to provide consultation on technology and security for your organization's ERP system.
-Contact our consultants for additional guidance, or learn about two-factor authentication (2FA) to strengthen your organization's security.
+The Saeree ERP team is ready to advise on technology and security for your organization's ERP system.
+Contact our consulting team for further guidance, or learn about Two-Factor Authentication (2FA) to strengthen your organization's security.